Marriage Licenses

 aunt and nephew

-• Witnesses are NOT required in Colorado.
+- Witnesses are NOT needed in Colorado.
 Some clergy, judges, or public officials may request them.

-• If either party has been divorced, he or she must recite the date the divorce was finalized, city and state divorce took place, and the type of court.
-A divorce decree is not required at the time of completing the marriage application.
+- If either party has been divorced, he or she must recite the date the divorce was finalized, city and state divorce took place, and the type of court.
+A divorce decree is not needed to complete the marriage application.

-• Applicants for a marriage license need not be Colorado residents.
+- Applicants for a marriage license do not have to be Colorado residents.

-• The person solemnizing the marriage shall complete the marriage certificate form and forward it to the Clerk & Recorder’s Office within sixty-three days (63) after solemnizing.
-Any person who fails to forward the marriage certificate to the Clerk & Recorder’s Office shall be required to pay a $20.00 LATE FEE and an additional $5.00 LATE FEE may be assessed for each additional day of failure up to a MAXIMUM of $50.00.
+- The person solemnizing the marriage shall complete the marriage license form and forward it to the Clerk & Recorder’s Office within 63 days (63) after solemnizing.
+Any person who fails to forward the marriage license to the Clerk & Recorder’s Office will be required to pay a $20.00 LATE FEE.
+A $5.00 LATE FEE may be assessed for each late day up to a MAXIMUM of $50.00.

 El Paso County Recording Department